-Thanks to an enhanced spatial resolution, continuous observation and imaging/sounding data complementarity, the Meteosat Third Generation satellites will considerably improve the quality and reliability of weather modeling and forecasts.
+Thanks to an enhanced spatial resolution, continuous observation and imaging/sounding data complementarity, the Meteosat Third Generation satellites will considerably improve the quality and reliability of weather modelling and forecasts.
 More than 50 experts in different disciplines have been involved as representatives of research organisations and companies from Europe, the United States and other international partners, as well as the World Meteorological Organization.

 Thales Alenia Space

 As prime contractor, in partnership with the German company OHB, Thales Alenia Space leads a consortium of industrial partners to develop the Instrument Data Processing Facility.

 Thales Alenia Space has been building the Meteosat satellites for more than 30 years, since the birth of the geostationary meteorological forecasting systems in Europe.
 The company has developed, over the last 30 years, the widest range of techniques and skills necessary for space weather forecasting.

 Telespazio participates in the development of the MTG programme by developing the ground segment, both for the data acquisition and for the satellites command and control.
 In addition, Telespazio will provide Eumetsat with the launch and put into orbit services for two satellites (with an option for a third) of the new MTG constellation.